A Comprehensive Review of Visual-Textual Sentiment Analysis from Social Media Networks

 \subsection{VISUAL SENTIMENT ANALYSIS}

 Popular social platforms, such as Flickr and Instagram, provide considerable amounts of visual data in the shape of images.
 VSA recognises and extracts sentiment and emotion from facial expressions or body movements.
 In addition to objects or entities, activities and locations, visual materials may include specific indicators that transmit attitude and emotion signals.
 For example, an image of a tasty meal, a gorgeous landscape or a lovely ceremony is likely to convey the publisher’s optimistic attitude.
-After condensing these sentimental experiences into semantic labels, we can construct computer vision challenges to uncover useful mappings from low-level visual information (e.g., raw pixels and motions) to high-level emotion labels in classification, localisation and summarisation tasks.
+After condensing these sentimental experiences into meaningful labels, we may create computer vision tasks to identify appropriate mappings from the low-level visual input (e.g., raw pixels and motions) to the high-level emotional labels for classification, localisation, and summarisation functions.
 Throughout history, several studies have used image analysis to focus on specific cognitive and psychological applications, such as human face recognition detection and social marketing campaigns.
 This section describes the various image pre-processing operations, feature extraction methods and computational methodologies used in VSA.